GiannyDev/unity-ai-collection/README.md

 # 🧠 Unity AI Systems Showcase

 This repository features a modular collection of artificial intelligence systems implemented in Unity.
-It's designed for both educational purposes, showcasing a variety of AI techniques used in modern games and simulations.
+It's designed for educational purposes, showcasing a variety of AI techniques used in modern games and simulations.

 ## 🚀 Features